Women’s freedom to dress has been upheld by today’s society. But, when it comes to Muslim women choosing to wear Hijab, the standards seem to differ.

 I remember reading an article about how feminism is misunderstood these days.
 The article mentioned the story of a woman who decided to prioritize her family over her career after having a baby and was called out for it.
 The key issue highlighted in that article was that feminism is all about respecting choices and not imposing feminist-certified practices upon women.

-But, how often is the Hijab worn by a Muslim woman considered as a choice rather than a compulsion?
-Has it not become a norm to view Pardah or veil as regressive, backward and as a symbol of oppression upon Muslim women?
+But, how often is the hijab worn by a Muslim woman considered as a choice rather than a compulsion?
+Has it not become a norm to view purdah or veil as regressive, backward and as a symbol of oppression upon Muslim women?

 Today, Islam is often misrepresented as an ideology undermining the status of women while the fact is that Islam upholds their dignity.
 The Holy Quran sets forth the example of the wife of Pharaoh and Maryamas for all believers; men and women.
 The former for her passionate striving to be free from sin, and the latter for her modesty.
 This further reinstates that Islam does not confine the concept of modesty to women.